Presenting at History Camp

 • Sessions are 45 minutes.
 This includes Q & A, so you’ll want to make your presentation shorter than 45 minutes so that there is time for at least a few questions.

 • Slide quality matters.
-Some text is welcome but no one wants to look at a slide full of text—so be sure to include images and make it visually-rich.
+Some text is welcome, but no one wants to look at a slide full of text—so be sure to include images and make it visually-rich.
 Please also make sure to use the best quality images you can find and source your images and text!

 • Be respectful of copyrights.
 If you have things that you don’t want to appear online, or are using materials copyrighted to others, do not include them in your slides or consider modifying your presentation to avoid them.
 Educational copyright fair-use can cover a wide array of primary source materials (always cite your sources!) but using publications, images, film or video, and/or music protected by copyright may prevent us from including your presentation in the on-demand replay materials.
 All speakers will be responsible and liable for the content of their presentation(s).